mia-platform-marketplace/public-catalog/CONTRIBUTING.md

 ### Rules & conventions

 The content of the directory must adhere to a strict set of rules.
-To check if the Catalog is valid run `yarn check-items`.
-You can restrict the checks by passing a list of items with the `-i, --item` flag (e.g., `yarn check-items -i crud-service files-service`).
+To check if the Catalog is valid run `yarn check:items`.
+You can restrict the checks by passing a list of items with the `-i, --item` flag (e.g., `yarn check:items -i crud-service files-service`).

 It is also recommended to reference the manifest JSON schema by placing `"$schema": "../../manifest.schema.json"` in every file (this will validate the content of the file against the schema specific to the item type).